- The Allman Brothers Band - Statesboro Blues

 The Allman Brothers Band

-Blending rock, blues, country, and jazz, the Allmans are the godfathers of Southern rock in all its wild, woolly glory.
+Blending rock, blues, country, and jazz, the godfathers of Southern rock in all its wild, woolly glory.

 The band's mix of blues, country, jazz, and even classical influences, and their powerful, extended on-stage jamming altered the standards of concert performance -- other groups were known for their on-stage jamming, but when the Allman Brothers stretched a song out for 30 or 40 minutes, at their best they were exciting, never self-indulgent.
 They gave it all a distinctly Southern voice and, in the process, opened the way for a wave of '70s rock acts from south of the Mason-Dixon Line, including the Marshall Tucker Band, Lynyrd Skynyrd, and Blackfoot, whose music, at least initially, celebrated their roots.

 And for a time, almost single-handedly, they also made Capricorn Records into a major independent label.
-The group was founded in 1969 by Duane Allman (b.
+The group was founded in March 1969 by (Howard) Duane Allman (b.
 Nov.

 20, 1946-d.
 Oct.